Managers, Workers, and Corporate Control

 Date Written: August 2002

 If the private benefits of control are high and management owns a small equity stake, managers and workers are natural allies.
-Two forces are at play.
-First, managers can transform employees into a 'poison pill' through generous long-term labour contracts and thereby reduce the firm's attractiveness to a raider.
-Second, employees act as 'white squires' for the incumbent managers: to protect their high wages, they resist hostile takeovers, by refusing to sell their shares to the raider or by lobbying against the takeover.
-The model is consistent with available empirical findings, and also yields new predictions.
+There are two forces at play.
+First, managers effectively transform employees into a "poison pill" by signing generous long-term labor contracts and thereby reducing the firm's attractiveness to a raider.
+Second, employees act as "white squires" for the incumbent managers, lobbying against hostile takeovers to protect the high wages enjoyed under incumbent management.
+Our model is consistent with available empirical findings, and yields new predictions as well.

 JEL Classification: G34, K22, K42